Alhala2005/Alhala2005/README.md

 ![MySQL](https://img.shields.io/badge/MySQL-07405E?style=flat&logo=mysql&logoColor=white)

 ---

-🛠️ Tech Stack:
-• Front-End: Interfaces built with HTML5, CSS3, and JavaScript.
-• Back-End: System logic and operational management are powered by PHP.
-• Database: Data storage and management using MySQL
 ## 📌 Projects

 ## BS Design
 BS Design is a comprehensive project providing a unique digital experience for event themes and printables.
 Launched as a personal initiative to merge art with technology, it focuses on delivering an engaging User Interface (UI) and a seamless User Experience (UX).
 ### 💡 Key Features:
 • Dynamic Categories: A diverse display of design categories (Newborns, Graduation, National events, etc.).

 • Smart Order Flow: Seamless product selection linked directly to WhatsApp for streamlined communication and payment.

-• Admin Dashboard: A management panel (under development) to manage products, statistics, and orders.
+• Admin Dashboard: A management panel to  products, statistics, and orders.

 • User Order Tracking: A dedicated customer page to review previous order history and details.

-### 🛠️ Tech Stack:
+## 🛠️ Tech Stack:
 • Front-End: Interfaces built with HTML5, CSS3, and JavaScript.

 • Back-End: System logic and operational management are powered by PHP.

 • Database: Data storage and management using MySQL

+⚙️ Project Status:

+Project under development.

+The full back-end functionality (Admin Dashboard, Order System, and Database) is operational in a local environment

+and ready for deployment on a PHP-supported server.

 ---